DhruboB/GCPAutocompleteNodeJS/README.md

-# Quickstart for Node.js in the App Engine standard environment
+# Quickstart for Autocomplete implementation with Node.js in the App Engine standard environment

 This is the sample application for the
 [Quickstart for Node.js in the App Engine standard environment][tutorial]